Sewer Main Stoppage

 Even though the diagnosis is simple, the actual repair/replacement is not at all.
 So attention all you DIY-ers out there—it’s crucial you hire a professional to conduct this work.
 Otherwise, you could end up paying even more down the road to rectify shoddy workmanship.

 - Unsupported cast iron stack pipes can come crashing down if they are cut without proper supports.
 Service weight cast iron can be extremely difficult to penetrate without the proper tools and equipment.
 Incorrectly piped drain and vent piping can even cause damage to the existing piping system, resulting in gurgling or bobbling in fixture drains, improper trap function, and clogging or backups.

 So be smart and if you’re having issues with your home’s vent stack, call in the experts and we’ll get it fixed fast and right the very first time!

 If your sewer line repeatedly backs up, replacement is your best option.
-Call the sewer replacement experts at Lighten Up Electric and Plumbing to learn more or schedule a consultation today!
+Call the sewer replacement experts at Lighten Up Plumbing, Heating, Cooling and Electric to learn more or schedule a consultation today!